JordanMajd/ksp_kos_scripts/README.md

 -[/boot]: This is where the bootloaders live for a given rocket.
 If a connection is present, it connects with KSC, downloads and bundles all the required scripts for a given program and then executes the program.
 - [/lib]: This is a bunch of reusable code modules that can be used to compose larger scripts.
 - [/src]: This is where the primary scripts lib, right now there is a basic hover script and a script that launches and circularizes.
+- [/bin]: This is where compiled kOS scripts are stored

 See [/notes.md](/notes.md) for additional notes and resources.